PROVIDENCE SPINAL CORD INJURY LAWYER

 - Patient’s overall health, age, and medical history

-- How the patient responded to initial treatment
+- How the patient responded to the initial treatment

 - Patient’s preferences